OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 |Could your feature script be the next big thing?

-It should be noted that scripts can only be entered on this withoutabox platform till October 2017 - However the extended email and postal entry deadlines are till 31 December 2017.
+It should be noted that scripts can only be entered on this withoutabox platform till October 2018 - However the extended email deadline is till 9 January 2019

 MISSION & OBJECTIVE

 The UK Film Festival aims to champion great films but in particular is seeking work from those filmmakers who might not yet have had the chance for a prestigious public screening of their work.

 Screening in the heart of London, we welcome films of all types from all over the World.

 As a member of Universal Films and Festivals Organisation we ensure a fair selection and judging process.